Bloom-host/BloomDocs/docs/running_a_server/spark.md

 ## Using The Profiler

 :::note
-Some versions of spark use different command roots, /sparkb for BungeeCord, /sparkv for Velocity, and /sparkc for Fabric/Forge.
-If you are having trouble running the command try using the corresponding subfix.
+Some versions of Spark use different command roots: `/sparkb` for BungeeCord, `/sparkv` for Velocity, and `/sparkc` for Fabric/Forge.
+If you are having trouble running the command, try using the corresponding suffix.
 :::

 The most useful tool in terms of diagnostics is the profiler feature which can be run with `/spark profiler start`.